Call Today! Free Immediate Response (818) 781-1570

 Contact our Criminal Defense Lawyers

-A conviction for battery causing serious bodily injury can have a have life-altering consequences.
+A conviction for battery causing serious bodily injury can have life-altering consequences.

 Therefore, if you have been accused or already arrested for violating California Penal Code Section 243(d), you should give the Los Angeles criminal defense lawyers at Eisner Gorin LLP a call.
 Let us review the specific details in order to develop a legal strategy to defend you.
 Contact us at 877-781-1570.